 ExpressVPN is definitely not the cheapest VPN out there, but it may be worth the price for those who want the best Android experience.
-The 30-day money-back guarantee lets you test the service with reassurance.
+The 30-day money-back guarantee lets you test Express with reassurance.

 ExpressVPN offers three price plans, with the 12-month plan offering the biggest saving as you would expect (you get an extra three months).
 The packages available are:

 - Exclusive deal [$6.67 a month], save 49%, 15-months - $99.95

 Fastest Android VPN